 Neuroplasticity windows — periods when neural circuits are most changeable — typically last 15-45 minutes during and after stress activation.
 Missing these windows means missing the brain’s optimal learning state for resilience development.

 Most people can’t effectively guide their own neural rewiring during stress because the circuits needed for self-observation and intervention are the same ones that become impaired during activation.
-This creates a metacognitive paradox — you need resilience to build resilience.
+This dynamic creates a metacognitive paradox — you need resilience to build resilience.

 Professional intervention provides several advantages: